-Impact Alternative 1 Alternative 2 Alternative 3 Alternative 5 CCNM Design Option Refined CCNM Design Option Construction Impact LU #1: Potential for Construction to Temporarily Alter Existing Land Use Patterns Would temporarily use 1,750 acres of land outside the permanent footprint Would temporarily use 1,728 acres of land outside the permanent footprint Would temporarily use 1,745 acres of land outside the permanent footprint Would temporarily use 1,758 acres of land outside the permanent footprint Would temporarily use an additional 14 acres of land outside the permanent footprint Would temporarily use 75 fewer acres of land outside the permanent footprint Impact LU #2: Potential for Construction to Permanently Alter CCNM Design Option) would result in perman ent changes to v Design Option ar visual character ar everance, which o nd views for Existing Land Use Patterns Approximately displaced 253 units Approximately 255 units displaced Approximately 368 units displaced No difference No difference Approximately 311 businesse s displaced No difference No difference 4 community fa acilities displace ed No difference No difference Impact LU #3: Permanent Conversion of Existing and Planned Land Uses to Transportation Use Would permanently convert 6,464 acres of land to transportation use Would permanently convert 6,381 acres of land to transportation use Would permanently convert 6,529 acres of land to transportation use Would permanently convert 6,359 acres of land to transportation use Would permanently convert 50 fewer acres of land to transportation use Would permanently convert an additional 670 acres of land to transportation use Impact LU #4: Potential for Construction to Permanently Disrupt Planned Development Aside from potential disruptions to circulation, none of the B-P Build Alternatives (including the CCNM Design Option and Refined CCNM Design Option) is anticipated to result in potential disruptions to planned development in the affected planning area.
-Operations Impact LU #5: Potential for Operations to Permanently Conflict with Existing Land Uses Design Option) would result in permanent noise level increases adjacent to residential and noise- erations to sensitive commercial uses, parks, and schools, wind, and electromagnetic interference, these changes would not result in potential permanent conflicts with existing land uses during operation.
+Impact Alternative 1 Alternative 2 Alternative 3 Alternative 5 CCNM Design Option Refined CCNM Design Option Impact LU #3: Permanent Conversion of Existing and Planned Land Uses to Transportation Use Would permanently convert 6,056 acres of land to transportation use acres of land to Would permanently convert 6,098 acres of land to transportation use Would permanently convert 12 fewer acres of land to transportation use Would permanently convert an additional 784 acres of land to transportation use Impact LU #4: Potential for Construction to Permanently Disrupt Planned Development All B-P Build Alternatives (including the CCNM Design Option and the Refined CCNM Design Option) would conflict with a proposed residential tract in Lancaster and require the minor reconfiguration of a proposed truck stop in Tehachapi.
+Operations Impact LU #5: Potential for Operations to Permanently Conflict with Existing Land Uses All B-P Build Alternatives (including the CCNM Design Option and the Refined CCNM Design Option) would result in permanent noise level increases adjacent to residential and noise-sensitive commercial uses, parks, and schools.